 ►PA 594: Capstone Course/Project (3 credits)

-- Capstone Course Projects are typically supervised during the student's final Spring semester by Dr. Adam Henry.
+- MPP Capstone course is completed during the student's final Spring semester and supervised by Dr. Adam Henry.
 (Spring 2023 will be supervised by Dr. Anne Boustead.)

 - Student should be in good academic standing for capstone enrollment.

 - 6 of 8 CORE courses should be completed prior to enrollment in the capstone course.